 5. Mini Pies

 Give your host or hostess a tiny, decadent pie wrapped in a decorated box.
 Create seasonal pie favorites like apple, pumpkin, pecan, or cranberry.
 There’s no need to go to multiple stores or buy all your gift wrapping supplies separately.
 Find everything you need to beautifully package six gifts.
 The set includes six boxes with liners, precut twine, and gift tags.

 Here’s another gift idea for salt dough—press a child’s hand or a pet’s paw into the dough for a more personal gift.

 Start with a layer of hot cocoa mix, then add your host’s favorites toppings.
 Crushed peppermints, chocolate chips, and marshmallows make yummy cocoa toppings.
 Pack the cocoa in a reusable BPA-free jar that the recipient can use in their day-to-day for lunches and snacks.

 When done with a little flair, small gestures can be very meaningful.
 Look at basic sugar cookies, for example.
 It takes almost no time to bake them, but they make a wonderful gift for a hostess or a neighbor.
-This gift-making set includes everything you need—from the cookie baking sheet to the gift wrapping.
-Make big batches of cookies (in a variety of shapes!) in a fraction of the time with a rolling cookie cutter set!
+This cookie gift set has everything you need to make big batches of cookies in a variety of shapes thanks to the rolling cookie cutter.

 10. Homemade Chocolate